The implementation of the Common Lisp Condition System in C#

 the

-• Strict stack model of execution.
+- Strict stack model of execution.
 Here I mean the absence of language to the full "continuations"(continuations).
-This item is fairly conventional, but as continue contribute to the flow-control computing is a huge blur, and do not allow with sufficient accuracy to define the basic primitives, which pushes CLCS, their presence is highly undesirable.
+This item is fairly conventional, but as continue contribute to the flow-control computing is a huge blur, and do not allow with sufficient accuracy to define the basic primitives, which pushes CLCS, their presence is highly undesirable. the

-• Dynamic environment and, in particular, dynamic variables.
+- Dynamic environment and, in particular, dynamic variables.
 About the dynamic environment and variables I more or less wrote extensively in his article on the semantics of modern Lisp: love5an.livejournal.com/371169.html

 In the absence of similar concepts in a programming language, it is emulated with the following two items:

-• Primitive-UNWIND-PROTECT, or the equivalent(the try-finally block, RAII, etc.).
+- Primitive-UNWIND-PROTECT, or the equivalent(the try-finally block, RAII, etc.).

 We will bring C# the following primitives processing system of exceptions of CL: